Rafaelab1227/NM-UNDER-FRTB/README.md

 **Tutors: André Portela Santos & Carlos Catalán García**

 Because of the privacy demanded by the collaborating institution, the datasets used cannot be shared.
-In consequence, this repository keeps just thescripts that have been used to develop the corresponding methodology.
+In consequence, this repository keeps just the scripts that have been used to develop the corresponding methodology and a .zip file that contains the scripts under the needed structure created to extract and save the results in each step.

 In the following graph you can see a detailed flow of the outputs and inputs for each one.